animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 <!-- If not for that, maybe the scarecrow really would've, forever, lost his brain. -->

 Until then, the scarecrow, believe it or not, really didn't have his brain.

-> [!WARNING]
-> ### Meanwhile, Tin Man was actually missing his heart
->
-> I remember trying CBD oil or L-theanine  to try to sleep.
-Latter didn't work — the CBD oil, which I got from that herbal apothecary near the house on May St., when I stopped in because I didn't know that building had become a herbal apothecary, helped a little, and after I talked with the store workers about the different chemicals they had, the woman at the counter asked to add me as a friend on Facebook, which was serendipitous and miraculous for me, but then stopped replying as soon as I messaged suggesting they host meditations in the park next door because my wording, due to literal brain damage, was probably [awkward](https://www.reddit.com/r/socialanxiety/comments/dzx7or/not_to_get_into_toxic_territory_but_sometimes_i/)).
->
-> ### Get high my pretties, get high!
->
-> [...]

 TO DO: Mention I tried to kill myself, seriously, how my family took the helium tank away